Navyaraman/GRAPHSAGE-Enhanced-DDOS-Detection-using-Entropy-Computing/README.md

 To train model:

-1.Preprocess the Dataset and Extract Features
+1. Preprocess the Dataset and Extract Features
 Run the index.py script to preprocess the dataset and perform feature extraction.
     ```bash
     python index.py
     ```

-2.Train the Model
+2. Train the Model
 After preprocessing, run the trainmodel.py script to train the model.
     ```bash
     python trainmodel.py